Google query: “gas and indigestion while pregnant”

 You will inevitably suffer from gas and indigestion.
 In the case of severe pain avoid eating dark green vegetables, citrus fruits, beans, and dairy products.

 Google query: “Foods to avoid while pregnant”

 Avoid any undercooked meat and eggs and any unpasteurized dairy or fruit juices.
 Consuming these will cause terrible bacteria to eat your baby.

 Google query: “Important nutrients while pregnant”

 You really, really need to eat a lot of iron, which the body easily absorbs from meat and eggs, spinach and beans.

-Internet research is basically the only skill I got it in college and it has become something of a curse sine being pregnant.
-Dr. Paulo is exactly the zen master, this patient needs.
+Internet research is basically the only skill I got in college and it has become something of a curse since being pregnant.
+Dr. Paulo is exactly the zen master this patient needs.
 Eat a balanced diet.
 Cook everything until there’s no pink.
 Stop using Google.
 Everyone will be fine.

 Looking for a particular topic?